ocodista/trampar-de-casa/README-en.md

 ---

-## Como executar a aplicação localmente
+## How to execute in a local environment

-1. Após clonar o repositório localmente, a partir do seu fork, entre na pasta criada.
+1. After the clone of the repository from your fork, go to the main folder.
-2. Execute o comando `yarn`.
+2. Run the command `yarn`.
-3. Se você não tiver o yarn instalado, execute `npm install --global yarn`.
+3. If you don't have `yarn` installed, run `npm install --global yarn`.
-4. Para executar a aplicação no ambiente de desenvolvimento, execute o comando `turbo dev`.
+4. To run the app locally, run `turbo dev`.
-5. Se você não tiver o turbo instalado, execute `npm install --global turbo`.
+5. If you don't have `turbo` installed, run `npm install --global turbo`.
-6. A aplicação estará disponível em http://localhost:3000.
+6. A application will be available at http://localhost:3000.

 ## How to set up the database locally